Free Anxiety Fixes for Tough Times

 When life suddenly looks very different and the future even more uncertain, it’s normal to feel anxious.
 These anxiety fixes can help you through tough times without adding to your financial burden.

-Extraordinary times, such as those experienced by much of the country lately, can lead to extraordinary stress.
+Extraordinary times, such as those experienced by much of the country lately, can lead to exceptional stress.

 If this sounds familiar, take heart.

-It’s normal to feel anxiety in times of change and uncertainty, but there are some quick, at-home techniques that can help you feel a bit calmer and more relaxed.
+It’s normal to feel anxiety in times of change and uncertainty, but some quick, at-home techniques can help you feel calmer and more relaxed.

 Take a breath.

 Seriously.
 Take a breath.
 Take a breath, but be intentional about it.

 According to the National Institutes of Health database, multiple scientific studies show that slow, deep breathing calms the autonomic nervous system, reduces anxiety symptoms, and promotes feelings of relaxation.